RitikKhatik/Sunbase-Assignment/README.md

 Spring Boot Starter Test: Includes testing dependencies for unit and integration testing.

+# Overview

+This web application provides a simple interface for managing customer details.
+Users can view a list of customers, add new customers, and perform actions such as editing and deleting customer records.

+# Features

+View All Customers: Navigate to All Customer to view a list of all customers.

+Find Customer by ID: Use the search bar to find a specific customer by entering their ID.

+Add Customer: Click Add Customer to register a new customer.

+Edit Customer: Use the edit icon (
+) to edit customer details.
+Delete Customer: Use the delete icon (
+) to delete a customer.

+How to Use
+View All Customers:

+Click on All Customer to see a list of all registered customers.
+Find Customer by ID:

+Enter the customer ID in the search bar to find a specific customer.
+Add Customer:

+Click Add Customer to register a new customer.
+Fill in the customer details and submit the form.
+Edit Customer:

+Click the edit icon (
+) next to a customer to edit their details.
+Update the customer information and save the changes.
+Delete Customer:

+Click the delete icon (
+) next to a customer to delete them.
+Technologies Used

+Frontend: HTML, Bootstrap 5

+Icons: Font Awesome 6.4.2

+Backend: Spring Boot

+Database: MySql

 Contributing
 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and improvements are welcome!